ivmos/wsdl2html/README.md

-This project is a fork of https://github.com/chenjianjx/wsdl2html (started after close PR: https://github.com/chenjianjx/wsdl2html/pull/9)
+This project is a fork of https://github.com/chenjianjx/wsdl2html (started after closed PR: https://github.com/chenjianjx/wsdl2html/pull/9)

 This fork might be useful for you if you use JAX-WS as it autoincludes descriptions in generated html based on your javadoc classes.
 If you include the comments directly in the WSDL this approach is not useful for you.